Add a Customer Payment Profile

 First, you can view additional credit and debit card information by selecting the 'Read More' link on an individual payment profile.
 Here, you can view the issuing company and their information, as well as the type of card.

 By selecting the three-dot options button located on the right, you can determine a few settings for the payment profile.
 Selecting this allows you to edit it and view its history.
-In addition, you can make the payment profile invisible if you don't want it to be listed on the customer website.
-If the payment profile is no longer used by the customer, you can set it as inactive here.
-Lastly, you can set whether the profile is the primary or secondary form of payment for a customer.
+Additionally, you can make the payment profile invisible if you don't want it to be listed on the customer website.
+And if the payment profile is no longer used by the customer, you can set it as inactive here.
+Lastly, you can also set whether the profile is the primary or secondary form of payment for a customer.
 This setting is symbolized by the keys displayed on the left.
 A gold key signifies that the payment profile is currently the primary form of payment.

 Common Uses & Questions

 Here's some information for specific roles at your company, as well as common questions we hear about payment profiles.